 - Your associate may hire professionals (an accountant maybe) who will do a valuation with the sole objective of negotiating down the purchase price.

-What we also wanted to do is give you some examples of the value (£) we bring to Principals who appoint Lily Head Dental Practice Sales to represent them in the sale of their practice to an associate.
+Here are just three examples of the value (£) we bring to Principals who appoint Lily Head Dental Practice Sales to represent them in the sale of their practice to an associate.

-- Client in the East of England.
-We conducted a valuation for the Principal.
+- We conducted a valuation for the Principal.
 We valued the practice and the freehold at £1,100,000.
 The Principal decided not to engage us but pursue a private sale to the associate.
 Over a period of 2 years the associate negotiated down the purchase price to £560,000.
 The associate had adopted a strategy whereby the longer he delayed the lower the amount he would have to pay.
 The Principal felt trapped in the deal which was in fact a race to the bottom.
 Two years later we were invited back in to help conclude the deal for the Principal.
 The Principal did not want the associate to pay more, but he did want the sale to conclude.
 We took over the negotiations from the Principal and got the deal to completion in 14 weeks.

 If you would like to talk about anything to do with buying, selling, or financing a dental practice please Contact Us today.